Ten days in September

 The goal was to “open” for business by mid-October.
 On October 15, TLC officially launched its operations with a press conference in New York City, announcing a toll-free telephone number and an e-mail address for victim contacts.

 Larry S. Stewart, association president 1994-1995, is a partner in Stewart Tilghman Fox & Bianchi in Miami.

 An early task was informing victims that free representation was available.
 Many were so traumatized that communication was difficult, if not impossible.
 Advertising was too expensive, and press coverage was insufficient.

 By December, TLC had developed a comprehensive victim-outreach program and began to schedule appearances at victims’ meetings and rallies and with support and advocacy groups.
 Literature in English, Spanish, and Chinese explained TLC.
-The ATLA Media Relations department placed op-ed articles in New York newspapers and developed a concerted media-outreach effort to publicize the program.
+The AAJ Media Relations department placed op-ed articles in New York newspapers and developed a concerted media-outreach effort to publicize the program.

 By the end of the claim-filing period two years later, TLC staff had distributed more than 6,000 victim information packets, attended over 200 meetings, linked information about TLC services to numerous Web sites, and notified the New York City general consulate of every country that lost citizens on 9/11—and officials of every business or other entity that lost employees in the attacks—that free legal services were available.